konfig-dev/konfig-docs/docs/reference/sku/scheduling-a-sku.md

 # Scheduling a SKU

 Konfig has pre-defined ways of scheduling a SKU.
+You can always check the **Schedule View** if you're not sure what dates and times you have configured your SKU to run for.

 ## **Off**: SKU is turned off and won't be returned by the API